PARS FRACTURES

 Three Types of Pars Fractures:

 Atrophic fractures do not mend easily and this normally occurs because of inadequate immobilization.
 In this case, the ends of the shattered bone appear very thin, and the body makes a feeble attempt to bring them together.
 Similarly, a displaced fracture occurs when the vertebra slips forward and the shattered fragment ends do not close and meld to each other.
-Unfortunately, both have a low ability to heal.
+Unfortunately, both heal slowly.

-The hypertrophic fracture is characterized by thick, expanded, and co-opted fracture ends (right next to each other).
+The hypertrophic fracture refers to a thick, expanded, and co-opted fracture ends (right next to each other).
 Furthermore, a brace gives these fractures the best chance of healing.

 Development of Pars Fractures

 If the pars repeatedly get overloaded without enough time between episodes to enable healing, they will ultimately break (fracture) and become incompetent, similar to how bending a metal coat hanger causes it to fail.
-Genetics provides a significant impact as well.
+Genetics has a significant impact as well.
 These fractures usually affect both sides of the pars, however, they can also affect just one side (unilaterally).
 If only one side of the pars breaks, the opposing pars take the brunt of the stress and may eventually fracture.
-Because there is no protection to prevent shear stresses (slide forces) on discs, fractures can occur on both sides.
+Because of the absence of protection to prevent shear stresses (slide forces) on discs, fractures can occur on both sides.

 The disc acts as a shock absorber and serves as the primary cushion for spinal trauma.
 However, the disc has a low shear (slide) resistance.
 The disc is exposed to aberrant stresses that might harm it without the facets in the back protecting it.
 The unbroken facets prevent these stresses from occurring, and pars fractures can cause the disc to collapse.

 The disc can stretch and subsequently tear under extreme tension.
-The above-mentioned vertebra then begins to slide forward on the one below.
+Consequently, the above-mentioned vertebra then begins to slide forward on the one below.
 (The L5 vertebra, in particular, can begin to move forward on the sacrum.)
 An isthmic Spondylolysis (lysis meaning “cut” or “break”) happens before the sliding commences.
-Doctors refer to the condition as isthmic spondylolisthesis if there is a slide accompanying it (oliothesis means to slip in Latin).
+Doctors refer to the condition as isthmic spondylolysis if there is a slide accompanying it (olio-thesis means to slip in Latin).
 This fracture appears more common in teenagers who participate in contact sports or whose sport requires them to bend backward (wrestling and gymnastics come to mind).

 Children with Pars Fractures